 2. Better Performance

 After a shot of espresso, you not just train longer, you also perform better.
 In a study done to assess the effect of caffeine bars on endurance performance in cycling, it was found that the performance-enhancing effects was from not feeling fatigued easily.
-This shows caffeine stimulates the central nervous system to keep you going.2 Studies have also found caffeine to improve running performance in male athletes.3 Since coffee is the safest source of caffeine, having coffee before a workout can enhance performance.
+This shows caffeine stimulates the central nervous system to keep you going.2 Studies have also found caffeine to improve running performance in male athletes.3 Since coffee is the safest source of caffeine,

 3. Increased Aerobic Capacity